miklevin/MikeLev.in/_posts/2024-09-23-nix-pip-install-dotenv.md

 > A lot of Python coders recommend avoiding importing a whole library like this (using the import * syntax) because in large software projects it can cause problems.
 However, for interactive work such as in a Jupyter notebook, it works great.
 The fastai library is specially designed to support this kind of interactive use, and it will import only the necessary pieces into your environment.

 This code challenges conventional wisdom by directly modifying environment files and handling server-side logic in a highly abstracted way, reflecting a move toward simpler, more expressive frameworks that aim to minimize boilerplate while delivering functional results quickly.
-By taking a closer look at its components, we can see how some anti-patterns—like overuse of wildcard imports—might be giving way to new, flexible practices in the context of lightweight, evolving applications.
+By taking a closer look at its components, we can see how some anti-patterns—like of wildcard imports and lack of PHP-style jinja nunjucks—might be giving way to new, flexible practices in the context of lightweight, evolving applications.

 ### Interesting Aspects of the Code